Philippine trogon: Relationship with humans

 Among Philippine endemics, this bird is relatively well known by the public as it is often featured in stamps, murals, artworks, stuffed toys, brands and viral news articles.

-Primarily due to its plumage and colors, the bird has been associated with the mythical Ibong Adarna from Filipino epic poems.
-However, there is no actual and historical basis for this and based on the descriptions of the mythical bird, it is more akin to the mythical Phoenix or Sarimanok rather than any real-life bird.
-Also contrary to the Ibong adarna's described musical lullaby call, the Philippine trogon's voice if often compared to a laughing horse's neigh This bird is often featured on viral news articles and posts which directly link it to the Ibong adarna.
-Even in the government news agency, Philippine News Agency has errantly referred to this bird as "critically endangered".
+Primarily due to its plumage and colors, the bird has been associated with the mythical Ibong Adarna from Filipino epic poem of the same name.
+However, there is no actual and historical basis for this and based on the descriptions of the mythical bird, it is more akin to the mythical Phoenix or Sarimanok rather than any actual bird.
+Also, unlike the Ibong Adarna's musical lullaby-like call in the epic, the Philippine trogon's voice is often compared to a laughing horse's neighing This bird is often featured on viral news articles and posts which directly link it to the Ibong Adarna, while the state news outlet Philippine News Agency has erroneously referred to this bird as "critically endangered".

 The Philippine trogon has been featured twice on Philippine stamps in 1969 and 1992 respectively.

-Despite its attractive plumage, this species is rarely kept in captivity as they rarely survive and have a more specialized insectivorous diet.
+Despite its attractive plumage, this species is rarely kept in captivity as they do not survive, partly due to their specialized insectivorous diet.
 There are no records of Philippine trogons in zoos.